spotipy-dev/spotipy/TUTORIAL.md

 A. Create a folder somewhere on your computer where you'd like to store the code for your Spotipy app.
 You can create a folder in terminal with this command: mkdir folder_name

-B. In that folder, create a Python file named main.py.
+B. In your new folder, create a Python file named main.py.
 You can create the file directly from Terminal using a built in text editor like Vim, which comes preinstalled on Linux operating systems.
 To create the file with Vim, ensure that you are in your new directory, then run: vim main.py

 C. Paste the following code into your main.py file:
 ```